jacobian/djangobook.com/chapter02.rst

     Validating models...
     0 errors found.

-    Django version 1.0, using settings 'mysite.settings'
+    Django version 1.4.1, using settings 'mysite.settings'
     Development server is running at http://127.0.0.1:8000/
     Quit the server with CONTROL-C.

 This launches the server locally, on port 8000, accessible only to connections from your own computer.
 Now that it's running, visit http://127.0.0.1:8000/ with your Web browser.
+You might see a different Django version depending on which version of Django you have installed.
 You'll see a "Welcome to Django" page shaded in a pleasant pastel blue.
 It worked!

 One final, important note about the development server is worth mentioning